 It depends.
 In some instances, IFAC will allow the logo of a designated reproducing or translating body to be included together with the IFAC logo, however, each request is addressed on a case-by-case basis.
 Please direct requests to email@example.com.

-IFAC owns numerous trademarks, service marks, and logos (“Marks”) in the US and in other countries around the world, including Marks used by IFAC, its committees, as well as the independent standard-setting boards it supports.
+IFAC owns numerous trademarks, service marks, and logos (“Marks”) in the US and in other countries around the world, including Marks used by its committees, as well as the independent standard-setting boards it supports.
 Along with IFAC’s copyrighted publications, IFAC Marks comprise IFAC’s valuable intellectual property.
 IFAC Marks that are followed by the ® symbol are Marks that are registered in the United States and/or internationally.
-Those followed by the ™ symbol are Marks used in the United States and/or internationally.
-They are not yet registered, but may be in the process of registration.
-The absence of a name or logo on this list, or the absence of a ™ or ® symbol in connection with the use of a Mark is in no way intended to be a waiver on IFAC’s part of any of its trademark, trade name, and related intellectual property rights.
+Those followed by the ™ symbol are Marks used in the United States and/or internationally that are not yet registered, but may be in the process of registration.
+The absence of a name or logo on this list, or the absence of a ™ or ® symbol in connection with the use of a Mark is not a waiver on IFAC’s part of any of its trademark, trade name, and related intellectual property rights.

 All use of IFAC Marks will abide by the standards of quality associated with the IFAC Marks and any guidelines provided by IFAC.